 Invitation to Other Churches and Community Groups

-Inviting local groups and members of other churches to your services helps to strengthen your ties with the local community.
-To do this, it’s a great idea to send an invitation to church for special services.
+Inviting local groups and members of other churches to your services helps strengthen your ties with the local community.
+Sending an invitation to church for special services can help achieve this goal.

 Dear [Church or Community Group’s Name],

 At [Church’s Name] we greatly admire the work you have done in the local community over the years.
-Your passion for supporting and enriching the lives of people in [town/city] is one that we share.
+We share your passion for supporting and enriching the lives of people in [town/city].

 We would be delighted if you and your members would join us for a special service on [date] at [time].
-We hope this will be a wonderful occasion to come together and reflectr.
-We will serve food and drinks after the service to give individuals a chance to really connect.
+This will be a wonderful occasion to come together and reflect.
+We will serve food and drinks after the service to give individuals a chance to connect.

 If you would like to attend or have any questions, please don't hesitate to contact the church office at [phone number].
 We hope to see you soon.